swimmingly/swimmingly.github.io/_pages/other/overview.md

 So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
 It is onsite, simple, repairable, replaceable without political compromise.
 New abilities, knowledge, and skills reinforce independence.
 Likewise, we replace the system's secondary services: money, education, medicine, etc.[^5]

-Society remains stable.
 The centralized state shrinks gradually as fewer people depend on it.
+Society remains stable through the transition.

 ### conclusion